Skip to main content

 Admissions Assessment - ESAT

 As at other Colleges, applicants will be asked to take the ESAT (Engineering and Sciences Admissions Test).
 You must take the first sitting of the test, between 14-17 October.
 You must be registered in advance (separately to your UCAS application) to take the assessment.
 The test is taken at your local Pearson VUE test centre.
-Please see the Pearson VUE website for full and further details.
+Please see the UAT-UK website for full and further details.

 Interviews